bravetechnologycoop/BraveSensor/server/README.md

 1. on your local machine, in the `BraveSensor` repository:

-   1. pull the latest code ready for release: `git checkout devenv && git pull origin devenv`
+   1. pull the latest code ready for release: `git checkout main && git pull origin main`

    1. decide on an appropriate version number for the new version